 Tualatin is a medium-sized city located in the state of Oregon.
-With a population of 27,837 people and seven constituent neighborhoods, Tualatin is the 19th largest community in Oregon.
+With a population of 27,942 people and nine constituent neighborhoods, Tualatin is the 19th largest community in Oregon.

 Tualatin home prices are not only among the most expensive in Oregon, but Tualatin real estate also consistently ranks among the most expensive in America.

-Tualatin is a decidedly white-collar city, with fully 85.00% of the workforce employed in white-collar jobs, well above the national average.
+Tualatin is a decidedly white-collar city, with fully 85.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Tualatin is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Tualatin who work in management occupations (13.64%), office and administrative support (13.34%), and sales jobs (10.89%).
+There are especially a lot of people living in Tualatin who work in office and administrative support (13.37%), management occupations (12.00%), and sales jobs (10.74%).

 Also of interest is that Tualatin has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.30% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Tualatin telecommute to their jobs.
+Overall, about 11.26% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Tualatin is English.
 Other important languages spoken here include Spanish and Arabic.